plimitone/SHOPKEEP-ASSESSMENT/README.md

 Notes:
 - If there are no results to display, should 'No results' be displayed for empty searches or invalid searches?

-- Are the list items draggable and able to be repositioned?
-That does not seem to work here.

 - Are page names allowed to be duplicated? (i.e.: Create a new page with same name as page that already exists).
 OR Rename an existing page to a page name that already exists.

 -